fullcalendar/temporal-polyfill/README.md

 function getAvailableLocales(): string[] // like ['en-US', 'es', 'fr',...]
 ```

 This method returns locale codes like `'en-US'`.
-To display a locale code translated into an arbitrary language, use the [`formatLocale`](#formatlocale) method.
+To display a locale name translated into an arbitrary language, use the [`formatLocale`](#formatlocale) method.

 ## Creating